hadht/NGSSEML-R-Package/README.md

 Or

-Essentially, you can install packages using devtools by unzipping a local zipfile downloaded from github, and then running utils:::menuInstallLocal()
+Essentially, you can install packages using utils by unzipping a local zipfile downloaded from github, and then running  utils:::menuInstallLocal()

 and searching where the zip file  NGSSEML_2.1.zip  have been saved.